amaduasko/pdf-merger/README.md

 # merger

-'''
-How to us the script : python pdf_merger.py  input_folder/
+How to use the script : python pdf_merger.py  input_folder/

-Example: python pdf_merger.py  files/
+# Example: python pdf_merger.py  files/

-'''

 # watermarker

-'''

-How to us the script : python pdf_watermarker.py  input_folder/ output_folder/
+How to use the script : python pdf_watermarker.py  input_folder/ output_folder/

-Example: python pdf_watermarker.py  files/ marked/
+# Example: python pdf_watermarker.py  files/ marked/

-'''